Ocado uses advanced analytics and cloud storage to deliver groceries right to your kitchen table

 Hosting an online shopping platform

-Ocado, based in Hatfield, U.K., currently serves 72 percent of U.K. households and continues to expand and compete against brick-and-mortar grocery stores.
+Ocado, based in Hatfield, U.K., can deliver to over 70% of British households and continues to expand and compete against brick-and-mortar grocery stores.
 Ocado is leveraging big data analytics to convince customers of the benefit of buying food online, rather than in physical markets.

 Since Ocado started shipping orders in 2002, the company has continuously written and re-written the software underpins its retail business.
 Recently Ocado started building a new hardware and software platform that will host shopping experiences for large third-party retailers around the world to move online, called the Ocado Smart Platform.
 The company also launched an initiative to leverage its extensive data about its supply chain, customers and shopping trends in order to improve operational efficiencies and the customer experience.